Skip to main content

 Ake v.
 Oklahoma, 470 U.S. 68 (1985)

-Established the constitutional right to competent psychiatric assistance when a defendant’s mental state is at issue, requiring thoroughness in forensic psychiatric evaluation.
+Established the constitutional right to competent psychiatric assistance when a defendant’s mental state is at issue.
+A competency evaluation that omits the most probative collateral source for the disputed prong undermines the thoroughness Ake contemplates.

 Read on CourtListener →